x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/disable-basic-authentication-in-exchange-online.md

 > [!NOTE]
 > If you've enabled _security defaults_ in your organization, Basic authentication is already disabled in Exchange Online.
 For more information, see [What are security defaults?](/azure/active-directory/conditional-access/concept-conditional-access-security-defaults).
 >
 > If you've reached this page because Basic authentication isn't working in your tenant, and you haven't set up security defaults or authentication policies, then we might have disabled Basic authentication in your tenant as part of our wider program to improve security across Exchange Online.
 Check your Message Center for any posts referring to Basic authentication, and read [Basic Authentication and Exchange Online](https://aka.ms/EXOBasicAuthLatest) for the latest announcements concerning Basic authentication.

 Basic authentication in Exchange Online uses a username and a password for client access requests.
 Blocking Basic authentication can help protect your Exchange Online organization from brute force or password spray attacks.
 When you disable Basic authentication for users in Exchange Online, their email clients and apps must support modern authentication.
 Those clients are:

 - Outlook 2013 or later (Outlook 2013 requires a registry key change.
-See [Enable Modern Authentication for Office 2013 on Windows devices](/microsoft-365/admin/security-and-compliance/enable-modern-authentication) for more information.)
+For more information, see [Enable Modern Authentication for Office 2013 on Windows devices](/microsoft-365/admin/security-and-compliance/enable-modern-authentication).
 - Outlook 2016 for Mac or later
 - Outlook for iOS and Android
 - Mail for iOS 11.3.1 or later

-If your organization has no legacy email clients, you can use authentication policies in Exchange Online to disable Basic authentication requests, which forces all client access requests to use modern authentication.
+If your organization has no legacy email clients, you can use authentication policies in Exchange Online to disable Basic authentication requests.
+Disabling Basic authentication forces all client access requests to use modern authentication.
 For more information about modern authentication, see [Using modern authentication with Office clients](/office365/enterprise/modern-auth-for-office-2013-and-2016).

 This topic explains how Basic authentication is used and blocked in Exchange Online, and the corresponding procedures for authentication policies.